lpacher/phd/labs/lab0/README.md

 At this point each time you will open a new terminal `settings64.sh` (Linux) or `settings64.bat` (Windows) will be automatically executed and Vivado executables will be available from the command line.

-To test your installation, please try to observe the output of the following commands :
+In order to **test your Xilinx Vivado installation**, please try to observe the output of the following commands :

 ```